Network Charges

 Detailed Explanation

-Regulation: - Network charges are regulated by the Federal Network Agency - Network operators must prove costs - Annual approval required
+Regulation: - Network charges are controlled by the Federal Network Agency through incentive regulation - Each network operator receives a revenue cap for a five-year regulatory period - Network operators must justify their costs in a cost review

-Transparency: - Network charges must be shown on the electricity bill - Comparison of different regions possible
+Transparency: - Network charges must be shown on the electricity bill - This makes it possible to compare different regions

 Calculation Formula